 You may have experienced a time when you were younger where you took a high dosage of ibuprofen while on your period to try and treat the pain of severe menstrual cramps, and found that not only does it get rid of the pain, but it also seems to completely stop your period.
-No matter how old you are now you might still want see if Ibuprofen stop your period for a short amount of time using, or just to know whether or not it actually works.
+So, can Ibuprofen stop your period?
+Well, here’s your answer.
+No matter how old you are now you might still want to see if Ibuprofen stops your period for a short amount of time using, or just to know whether or not it actually works.

 Can Ibuprofen Stop Your Period?
 How it works.

 Ibuprofen is a non-steroidal, anti-inflammatory, over the counter pain medication.
 It stops the pain in your body by inhibiting enzymes that tell your brain about the pain you are feeling.
 Because your brain does not receive the information those enzymes would be sending it, it cannot tell the source of your pain to swelling to try and fix the pain problem; thus ibuprofen is also anti-inflammatory.
 These two factors can make taking ibuprofen in small doses very helpful because you will bloat less and it will help you relieve the pain of your cramps thanks to the active ingredients in the drug.
 Because it is not prescribed medication, you can easily get your hands on it.

 Why Ibuprofen May or May Not Stop Your Period

 There is a hormone in your body called prostaglandin.
 In essence, this is the hormone that helps your smooth muscles (such as muscles in your stomach or uterus) know when to contract and when to relax.
 Ibuprofen can inhibit prostaglandin from doing its job, and the result will sometimes mean that if you take ibuprofen while on your period, the flow may be stopped completely.
 This can sometimes be true of Tylenol as well.